 An endlessly inventive adventure, Emmerich'd up to eleven.

-When I first starting playing Disaster: Day of Crisis, I had no idea what to expect.
+When I first started playing Disaster: Day of Crisis, I had no idea what to expect.
 I'd heard of its troubles in procuring an American release (sadly, four years later, it appears it will never transpire) and had seen the episode of the Two Best Friends YouTube show gently mocking some of its more outrageous elements and unfortunate foibles.
 Yet I was pleasantly surprised with the type of game it turned out to be.
 I was even more pleasantly surprised to find out that Disaster: Day of Crisis was created by Monolith Software, the developers of the recent Xenoblade Chronicles, a game I rate very highly.
 In retrospect, that level of quality is evident here as well.

 Though relatively unknown in the West, the disaster genre is a big seller in Japan.
 The Zettai Zetsumi Toshi series, which saw localizations with various names such as Disaster Report and Raw Danger, is a particularly well-regarded series in its native land, reaching three core entries before the tragic events of the 2011 tsunami and earthquake put a dampener on things and Irem respectfully halted the fourth game's production and withdrew the others from the various digital outlets that sold them.
 In fact, it's in the light of those events that covering this game now might seem kind of tasteless, so I deeply apologize for any offence caused.
 Really, this review was spurred on by a much delayed recent playthrough rather than an attempt at anything topical.

 The game follows one Raymond Bryce, an ex-soldier and former member of International Rescue Force, currently languishing in a pit of self-doubt after unsuccessfully saving his friend and partner from a grisly lava-based death during an immense volcanic eruption in South America.
 A bit like Sly Stallone's character in Cliffhanger, you might say.
-In fact, this allows me to neatly segue into what I loved most about this game: The endless cribbing from Hollywood blockbusters, either directly or in its OTT attitude.
+In fact, this allows me to neatly segue into what I loved most about this game: the endless cribbing from Hollywood blockbusters, either with direct references or in its overall OTT attitude.
 Raymond's backstory matches that of Cliffhanger's tragic hero, right down to the "hanging over a chasm and not being able to hold on" prologue while the antagonists are a bunch of honorable ex-military types that were betrayed by the US Government and are attempting to bluff them by threatening to fire off stolen weapons of mass destruction to earn reparations for their fallen squadmates (Nic Cage and Sean Connery are sadly nowhere to be seen) and each disaster is punctuated with over-the-top moments, whether it's escaping a pyroclastic flow with children in tow (Dante's Peak) or surviving being thrown around by hurricanes (Twister) or making one's way through a flooded small Southern town while engaged in the occasional shootout (Hard Rain?).
 The game takes pains to use its "Disaster Files" datalog to ground the unnatural disasters of the game with some factoids about actual historical catastrophes, details on exactly how and why they happen and potentially useful information about what to do when you're caught in one of these acts of an angry and vengeful God.
 Yet the in-game action never lets up on the ludicrousness for a second, making the experience akin to some wonderfully goofy Hollywood roller-coaster of the type Roland Emmerich or Michael Bay might headline.
 At one point, a minor villain even straight up "hoo-rahs" an oncoming tsunami and I'm pretty sure he was serious.

 As for the actual gameplay, well, it's generally all over the place.
 But in a good way.
 Protagonist Ray is always on the move towards one objective or another, usually involving the emancipation of his dead partner's kidnapped sister from the ex-military mercs that are using the disasters as a smokescreen for a nuke heist, but the game often changes tracks depending on what's happening right that second.
 While a good half of the game takes place in its "battle mode", a rather inoffensively dull light-gun mode that uses the Wii Remote to take down leagues of enemy mercenaries with upgradeable weapons, the rest spends its time in a character action mode where Ray runs (and occasionally swims) around dilapidated areas hit by the disasters, saving people with a mix of "rescue" mini-games that can range from simply fetching first aid supplies to restarting hearts with rhythm-based CPR sequences.
 There are also underwater sequences, driving sequences, points where the air is poisonous with toxic ash and Ray must dart from safe area to safe area, a skydiving sequence and even a sequence where Ray must disarm a booby-trapped nuclear device by following instructions over a radio that just so happens to cut out right at the crucial "red wire or blue wire?" moment.
 To say this game wears its movie influences on its sleeve is an understatement.